jkwebco/Raffle-Wordpress-Plugin/image/readme.md

-...Objective: To create a unique image with a series of numbers..
+Objective: To create a unique image with a series of numbers...

-...with a unique image hash and save it on the DLT.
+with a unique image hash and save it on the DLT.